kemenril/Genesis-stick/README.md

 I should thank Charles Rosenberg at CMU for his original work on the six-button protocol.
 I've included the text file he originally produced to describe that protocol in the 90s, segasix.txt, in the repository.
+Note that it -- this file in particular -- is not my own work, I can not license you to reproduce it, and while be appears to have intended for the file to be available on the internet, if you intend to do something interesting with his work, you should contact him.